robertogallea/LaravelMetrics/README.md

 ## Introduction

-This package allows to record metrics in your laravel application and performs statistics.
+This package allows to record metrics in your laravel application and performing statistics.

 It also provides tools for implementing simple alerting mechanisms.